DecisiveAI/mdai-hub/README.md

 #### Option A: Using mdai-collector to collect component telemetry

+> ℹ️ AWS S3 or Minio are the only supported destinations for sending logs through the mdai-collector.
+You will need to provide a AWS access key with PutObject permissions to the destination S3 bucket in a secret present in the same namespace as the mdai-collector.

-In order to send telemetry to a managed mdai-collector, you will want to deploy the MdaiCollector custom resource and a Secret containing AWS credentials like so:
+In order to send telemetry to a managed mdai-collector, you will want to deploy the MdaiCollector custom resource and a Secret containing AWS credentials.

 ```yaml
 apiVersion: v1